amandoabreu/amandoabreu.github.io/_pages/fractional-cto.markdown

 - Available immediately with deep experience getting up to speed quickly

 ## Notes
 When talking to first time founders it has come to my attention that many tend to overthink, over develop, and get their engineers to over engineer.
-Over engineering means overspending and less speed to make the changes that the market with inevidably force you to do.
-I've seen many good people spend a lot of money on things no one ever needed or wanted.
+Over engineering means overspending and less speed to make the changes that the market with inevidably force you to make.
+I've seen many good people spend a lot of money on things no one ever needed or wanted but weren't open to constructive feedback from someone with experience in what they were doing.
+Do't be that person.

-If you're starting something from scratch and don't have any code yet, the best decision you could make BY FAR is to get a fractional CTO at least as a one-time request to go over your idea, simplify it, and turn it into requirements that any developer can start working on. *Expecting developers to take the role of architect and business analyst is unwise.* They will do what you pay them to, often against your best interests.
+If you're starting something from scratch and don't have any code yet, the best decision you could make BY FAR is to get a fractional CTO at least as a one-time request to go over your idea, simplify it, and turn it into requirements that any developer can start working on. **Expecting developers to take the role of architect and business analyst is unwise.** They will do what you pay them to, often against your best interests just because they don't know any better.

 If you're still reading, drop me a line in my <a href="/contact/">contact page</a>